Robinpig/Note/docs/CS/Algorithms/LSM.md

 Special Workloads.
 In addition to hardware opportu- nities, certain special workloads can also be considered to achieve better performance in those use cases.
 In this case, the basic LSM-tree implementation must be adapted and customized to exploit the unique characteristics exhibited by these special workloads.

 Auto-Tuning.
-Based on the RUM conjecture [14], no ac- cess method can be read-optimal, write-optimal, and space- optimal at the same time.
+Based on the RUM conjecture, no ac- cess method can be read-optimal, write-optimal, and space- optimal at the same time.
 The tunability of LSM-trees is a promising solution to achieve optimal trade-offs for a given workload.
 However, LSM-trees can be hard to tune because of too many tuning knobs, such as memory allocation, merge policy, size ratio, etc. To address this issue, several auto- tuning techniques have been proposed in the literature.

 Secondary Indexing.
 A given LSM-tree only provides a simple key-value interface.
 To support the efficient process- ing of queries on non-key attributes, secondary indexes must be maintained.
 One issue in this area is how to maintain a set of related secondary indexes efficiently with a small over- head on write performance.
 Various LSM-based secondary indexing structures and techniques have been designed and evaluated as well.